site map Welcome to webdubois.org

 About Robert W. Williams

-My online vita includes more details of my research, as well as my teaching experience and other college-related matters.
+My ONLINE VITA includes more details of my research, as well as my teaching experience and other college-related matters.
+Also listed on my C.V. are various conference presentations on Du Bois and other topics.

 "W.E.B.
 Du Bois and His Social-Scientific Research: A Review of Online Texts."
 Sociation Today, 3:2 (Fall 2005).
 (The journal, Sociation Today, is managed and edited by the North Carolina Sociological Association).